Energy in Saudi Arabia: Future perspectives

 The future prospects of energy in Saudi Arabia have been studied extensively by the King Abdullah Petroleum Studies and Research Center (KAPSARC).
 Furthermore, Saudi officials are not concerned about alternative energy sources hurting the market for its exports.
-In a recent interview with CBS, they asked Saudi Arabia's oil minister the following question: "Let me be blunt, okay?
+In a 2008 interview with CBS, they asked Saudi Arabia's oil minister the following question: "Let me be blunt, okay?
 And ask you to be candid: is it Aramco's hope to prevent a switch away from oil?
 Somebody said, 'The country is the oil business.'
 You absolutely need to do this for your own survival".
 The minister responded by stating that: